Prat1997/weatherApp/README.md

   cd weather-app
   ```

-- Install the pip package with `pip install -r requirement.txt`
+- Install the pip package with `pip install -r requirements.txt`
 - Start the server with `python main.py`
 - The site should automatically open in your browser at http://localhost:5000/ if it didn't then open your browser with that link.